We support making higher education more affordable and accessible.

 Support strong public schools by taking these actions today.

 Reauthorization of the Higher Education Act of 1965 (HEA), which governs federal student-aid programs, federal aid to colleges, oversight of teacher preparation programs, and much more, is long overdue.
-U.S. Rep. Bobby Scott, chairman of the House Education and Labor Committee, has introduced the College Affordability Act (H.R.
-4674), which would help educate and prepare the teachers that students need, improve loan forgiveness programs for educators, and take other crucial steps to strengthen post-secondary education and make it accessible to more students.
+In October 2019, the House Education and Labor Committee passed the College Affordability Act (H.R.
+4674), which would help educate and prepare teachers, improve loan forgiveness programs for educators, and take other crucial steps to strengthen post-secondary education and make it accessible to more students.
+But the Senate has yet to act.

 Email your representatives and urge them to reinvest in colleges and universities by supporting the College Affordability Act.

-Email your senators and urge them to follow the House of Representatives’ lead by acting now to overhaul the Higher Education Act.
+Email your senators and urge them to act now to overhaul the Higher Education Act.

 The Public Service Loan Forgiveness (PSLF) program encourages college graduates to pursue careers in public service. education.
 If educators, first responders, social workers, and other public servants make 10 years’ worth of qualified monthly payments on their federal student loans, they will get the remaining balance forgiven.